K8s GW API

 - In the Istio VirtualService, all protocols are configured within a single resource.
 In the Gateway APIs, each protocol type has its own resource, such as HTTPRoute and TCPRoute.

-- Route and Gateway can be in different namespace
+- Route and Gateway can be in different namespace.
+If Gateway is defined with

 * 4. TLS Route